Category Archives: Fantasy

 By | January 31, 2024

 “Mythos” by Stephen Fry is a captivating and enlightening journey through the fascinating world of Greek mythology.
 Published in 2017, this book serves as a comprehensive retelling of ancient Greek myths, reinvigorated by Fry’s signature wit, humour, and storytelling prowess.
 Fry’s narrative style is engaging, accessible, and infused with his trademark humour.
-He breathes new… Read More »
+He breathes new… Read More: Mythos by Stephen Fry »

 Wintersmith by Terry Pratchett